lenbie/Connect4AI/documentation/TestingDocument.md

 ## Performance Testing

-Performance testing of the AI class - the minimax and different optimization - was done in the ai_perf_test.py file found in src.
+Performance testing of the AI class - the minimax algorithm and different optimizations - was done in the ai_perf_test.py file found in the src directory.
 A copy of the AI class was created, and different versions of next_move and minimax, representing the different optimizations were added.
 Running the file prints out the speed of running next_move at each of these optimization levels, starting from the same game state and with the same depth.
 The depth can be manually set at the bottom of the file.

 Performance tests can also be run using: